 For some writers, 50,000 words may seem like an incredible milestone.
 For others, that may only get them halfway to a typical novel length.
 Regardless which type of author you are, it’s difficult to sit down at your computer for 30-straight days and crank out thousands of words without hitting slumps or hitches in the plot.

-That’s why now — still with over a month to go — is the time to prepare for National Novel Writing Month.
-Take a few weeks to prepare, make outlines, and wrap your head around your most interesting idea — one that you know can be developed into a full novel — and ready yourself mentally for a marathon of writing.
+That’s why now — still less than a month to go — is the time to prepare for National Novel Writing Month.
+Take a couple weeks to prepare, make outlines, and wrap your head around your most interesting idea — one that you know can be developed into a full novel — and ready yourself mentally for a marathon of writing.

 Writing a novel is a difficult process.
 It’s long and frustrating, and many times discouraging.
 But this event was created to encourage people to write — and it’s also meant to help writers support one another.